Savvythelegend/PGDocs/docs/database_import.md

 The first import method is available via the `microservice` type, the second via the `monolith` type.

-!!!
-Warning
+:::warning
-    It is your responsibility to ensure that the destination cluster can access the source cluster with a superuser or a user having enough privileges to take a logical backup with `pg_dump`.
+It is your responsibility to ensure that the destination cluster can
+    access the source cluster with a superuser or a user having enough privileges to take a logical backup with `pg_dump`.
 Please refer to the [PostgreSQL documentation on `pg_dump`](https://www.postgresql.org/docs/current/app-pgdump.html)